-- The few maternal risks of cholestasis include increased risks of developing preeclampsia or gestational diabetes.
-Prior studies have shown an increased risk for maternal bleeding at delivery but this risk is largely reduced by treatment of cholestasis.
+- The few maternal risks of Intrahepatic Cholestasis of Pregnancy include increased risks of developing preeclampsia or gestational diabetes.
+Prior studies have shown an increased risk for maternal bleeding at delivery but this risk is largely reduced by treatment of ICP.

 - Risks to the fetus include meconium passage, respiratory distress, preterm labor and stillbirth.

-- These risks mostly increase as bile levels become more severe (over 40) or in cases in which cholestasis is diagnosed earlier in pregnancy.
+- These risks mostly increase as bile levels become more severe (over 40) or in cases in which Intrahepatic Cholestasis of Pregnancy is diagnosed earlier in pregnancy.

 The first stool produced by a baby after birth is known as meconium.
 Meconium passage can occur during pregnancy.
 It was previously thought to be due to fetal distress but it is now recognized that it can occur as a normal part of the labor and birthing process.
 Usually meconium passage occurs in pregnancies that are past 40 weeks of gestation.
-However, cholestasis increases the risk of meconium passage earlier in pregnancy.
-Recent studies have shown that meconium passage is around 16-18% in pregnancies complicated by cholestasis.
+However, ICP increases the risk of meconium passage earlier in pregnancy.
+Recent studies have shown that meconium passage is around 16-18% in pregnancies complicated by Intrahepatic Cholestasis of Pregnancy.

-The reason that meconium passage in cholestasis occurs earlier is thought to be due to increased motility of the fetal colon due to the bile acid elevations.
-Meconium passage is more common in ICP pregnancies with higher bile acids levels or where cholestasis was diagnosed early in the pregnancy (prior to 24-28 weeks).
+The reason that meconium passage in ICP occurs earlier is thought to be due to increased motility of the fetal colon due to the bile acid elevations.
+Meconium passage is more common in ICP pregnancies with higher bile acids levels or where Intrahepatic Cholestasis of Pregnancy was diagnosed early in the pregnancy (prior to 24-28 weeks).

 At the time of birth, meconium can be inhaled into the lungs and cause a respiratory distress in the infant called meconium aspiration syndrome.
 This syndrome is luckily very rare.